Understanding and Improving Transfer Learning of Deep Models via Neural Collapse: Introduction

+In the past, the bulk of research has focused on improving data representations during the phase of model pre-training, with various metrics developed to assess representation quality on source data, such as validation accuracy on ImageNet \citep{kornblith2019better} and feature diversity \citep{kornblith2021why,nayman2022diverse}.
+However, the evaluation of representation quality has become increasingly challenging due to the scale and limited accessibility of source data.
+Additionally, with the emergence of large-scale foundation models \citep{bommasani2021on,zhou2023acs} such as GPT-4 \citep{openai2023gpt4}, SAM \citep{kirillov2023segment}, and CLIP \citep{radford2021learning}, the research focus has shifted towards the evaluating and fine-tuning of these pre-trained foundation models \citep{kumar2022finetuning} on downstream tasks.

-In this work, we examine the fundamental principles of transfer learning based on a recent discovery in last-layer representations referred to as ``\emph{Neural Collapse}'' (\NC) \cite{papyan2020prevalence,han2022neural}, where the last-layer features and classifiers ``collapse'' to simple while elegant mathematical structures on the training data.
-Specifically, (\emph{i}) the within-class variability of last-layer features collapses to zero for each class and (\emph{ii}) the between-class means and last-layer classifiers collapse to the vertices of a Simplex Equiangular Tight Frame (ETF) up to a scaling.
-This \NC\ phenomenon has been observed across different network architectures and datasets \cite{papyan2020prevalence,han2022neural}.
-Moreover, under simplified unconstrained feature models \cite{mixon2020neural,fang2021exploring}, recent works have explained the prevalence of \NC\ for training overparameterized deep networks, across various training losses \cite{zhu2021geometric,graf2021dissecting,zhou2022optimization,zhou2022all} and problem formulations \cite{fang2021exploring,tirer2022extended,yaras2022neural}.
-Despite these efforts, a critical question remains: \emph{is \NC\ a blessing or a curse for deep representation learning?} This work seeks to address this question within the context of transfer learning.
+Therefore, in this work, we mainly focus on the downstream data for evaluating and fine-tuning large-scale pre-trained models.
+We examine the principles of transfer learning by drawing connections to an intriguing phenomenon prevalent across different network architectures and datasets, termed `\emph{Neural Collapse}'' (\NC) \citep{papyan2020prevalence,han2022neural}, where the last-layer features and classifiers ``collapse'' to simple while elegant mathematical structures on the training data.
+Specifically, during the terminal phase of training, it has been observed that (\emph{i}) the within-class variability of last-layer features collapses to zero for each class and (\emph{ii}) the between-class means and last-layer classifiers collapse to the vertices of a Simplex Equiangular Tight Frame (ETF) up to scaling.